What is a Human Firewall

 How to strengthen the human firewall

-A little bit of education can go a really long way when building your human firewall.
+A little bit of education can go a really long way when building your human firewall example.
 Get the employees at your company on board with protecting your companies network.
 It is really in their hands, and they should understand that fact.
 Enforcing ongoing security training is a great step in the right direction here.
 Security training can’t just be a one and done thing.
 It needs to be ongoing and should test the employees ability to spot a scam.
 Many programs, like the one we utilize for our clients, will send regular phishing emails to test an employees skills at recognizing them.
 If the link in the email is clicked, they are brought to a training page to help them understand what their mistakes were.

 2FA or MFA